 Both Achieve and the Education Commission of the States (ECS) collect data on high school graduation requirements.
 Achieve surveys the states annually and plans to make its data available on its website.
-ECS follows the issue by monitoring state regulations and makes state-level data publicly available in its report, Standard High School Graduation Requirements (50-state).
+ECS follows the issue by monitoring state regulations and makes state-level data publicly available on its Graduation Requirements Database portal.

 Each state sets its own high school graduation course requirements, which serves as a measure for what a high school diploma means in your state.
 While a few states have no course requirements, most have created a minimum program of study that all students must complete to graduate.
 Many states also mandate end-of-course or graduation exams that students must pass to receive a diploma.

-According to Achieve’s Closing the Expectations Gap report, in 2010, twenty states, an unchanged figure from 2009, and the District of Columbia have established requirements that all high school graduates must complete a college- and career-ready curriculum.
+According to Achieve’s Closing the Expectations Gap report, in 2014, twenty-three states and the District of Columbia have established graduation requirements that all high school graduates must complete a college- and career-ready curriculum.
 These include mathematics coursework at least through the content typically taught in an Algebra II course (or its equivalent) and four years of grade-level English to earn a high school diploma.

 How to Use the Data

 Increasingly, policymakers, researchers, and the public believe that high school students need four years of math, English, and science to be prepared for work and college.
 Data on state graduation requirements offers the opportunity to see what other states are doing, and to figure out ways to improve your own course requirements.

 Achieve lists its data as courses per year.
 ECS reports the data in terms of Carnegie units—a measure of the amount of time a student has studied a subject—where one unit reflects one year of coursework.